Skip to main content Skip to footer

 Public Records Routinely Withheld

-The Department is specifically required by federal Medicaid regulations, 42 CFR § 431.300 et.seq., and 45 CFR § 164.500 et. seq.to withhold: identifying names and addresses; medical services provided; social and economic conditions or circumstances; agency evaluation of personal information; medical data, including diagnosis and past history of disease or disability; any information received for verifying income eligibility and the amount of medical assistance payments, and; any information received in connection with the identification of legally liable third party resources.
+The Department is specifically required by federal Medicaid regulations, 42 CFR § 431.300 et.seq., and 45 CFR § 164.500 et. seq.to withhold: identifying names and addresses; medical services provided; social and economic conditions or circumstances; agency evaluation of personal information; medical data, including diagnosis and past history of disease or disability; any information received for verifying income eligibility and the amount of medical assistance payments, geographic subdivisions or units smaller than 20,000, and; any information received in connection with the identification of legally liable third party resources.
 The Department is also required by HIPAA to protect from disclosure all Protected Health Information.

 Commonly used exemptions: